NixOS/rfcs/rfcs/0132-use-meson-to-build-nix.md

     projects ranging from DOSBox Staging and mpv to GNOME and Xorg; therefore it is already included in many package managers' databases

+- The transition between between the old and new build systems should be smooth
+  - A wrapper script, maybe?
+  + Meson is not an obscure project; a mere documentation update should suffice

 # Alternatives
 [alternatives]: #alternatives